Have you ever read What Color is Your Parachute? It’s the book they recommend you read after high school or college to figure out how to get a job.

 My first instinct was to contact my friend and ask that he remove the article or at least take my name off it, but as I was brushing my teeth this morning a new thought came to me.
 What if that article shows the power of the cross and how it can change people’s lives?
 I could hide from it by asking that he remove it.
-But was the better response to keep it as a way to show how I’ve changed from a self-centered person focused on how people look to someone who is continually changing?
-Could it also reveal the beauty of how Christ, in his kindness, showed the reason why I was acting in that manner?
+But was the better response to keep it as a way to show how I’ve changed to someone who is continually changing?
+Could it also reveal the beauty of how Christ, in his kindness, showed reasons for that behavior?
 We are told that he doesn’t leave us half finished but carries us all the way through.
 I decided that’s the better story and made a decision to keep it out there.

 Matthew 10:26 says “Do not be afraid of them, for there is nothing concealed that will not be disclosed, or hidden that will not be made known.”